 Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2018 - 2019

 Announced September 2016, the Art in the Parks: UNIQLO Park Expressions Grant builds on NYC Parks’ equity initiatives by bringing public art exhibits to parks in need of cultural programming.
 Each year, through this grant, we bring 10 new art installations by NYC-based emerging artists to 10 parks selected for the grant.
-Take a look at this year's winning artworks coming to Parks in June!
+Take a look at this year's winners!

 Dionisio Cortes Ortega, Sitting Together